Tcl CFFI package (v2.0b1)

 x 42 y 1

-NOTE: structs that are manipulated as raw structs in memory cannot contain fields of type string and unistring.
+NOTE: structs that are manipulated as raw structs in memory cannot contain fields of type string, unistring and winstring.
 They must use raw pointers and explicitly manage their target memory.

 The package provides other methods to access fields and otherwise manipulate native structs in memory.
 See ::cffi::Struct.